BleuGamer/Application-Frame-Host/README.md

 Application Frame Host is an application admin interface for use in servers or other remote use cases written in Rust and Angular.js.
-If you're running a game server (i.e. Factorio), youc ould go into the webserver where this is hosted and apply commands and logic to your application to manipulate it, start/stop it, access logs or system resources, etc.
+If you're running a game server (i.e. Factorio), you could go into the webserver where this is hosted and apply commands and logic to your application to manipulate it, start/stop it, access logs or system resources, etc.